Canon 1D Mark IV vs Nikon D1

 |Nikon D1X« »||optical||Y||2.0||120||fixed||n||1/16000s||3.0||n||n||Nikon D1X|

-Concerning the storage of imaging data, both the 1D Mark IV and the D1 write their files to Compact Flash cards.
+The 1D Mark IV writes its imaging data to Compact Flash or SDHC cards, while the D1 uses Compact Flash cards.
 The 1D Mark IV features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the D1 only has one slot.

 Connectivity comparison: Canon 1D Mark IV vs Nikon D1